aws/copilot-cli/site/content/docs/commands/deploy.en.md

 ## What does it do?

-This command is used to run either [`copilot svc deploy`](../commands/svc-deploy.en.md) or [`copilot job deploy`](../commands/job-deploy.en.md) under the hood.

-It also checks for service and environment manifests in the local workspace, and allows you to initialize and deploy workloads and environments.
+This command is used to get you from local manifests to deployed service and environment.
+It will check for deployed infrastructure and local manifests, help you initialize and deploy an environment, and deploy a workload

 If a workload is uninitialized, `--init-wkld` will initialize the workload before deploying it.